 However, some services require DNS rebinding to function.
 If you want to allow DNS rebinding on your local network, you can disable DNS Rebinding Protection by setting custom DNS servers at your own risk.

 Note: To change advanced settings, you’ll need to use the Google Wifi app, even if you normally use the Google Home app to manage your devices.
 Download the app from the Play Store (Android) or App Store (iOS).

 Disable DNS rebinding protection

-2. Tap the tab, then Network & general.
+- Tap the Settings and action tab Network & general.

 A DNS rebinding attack is performed when a malicious website pretends that IP addresses (usually IPs reserved for local networks) are part of their domain.
 This allows them to circumvent the same-origin policy implemented by browsers and view data from these IP addresses.

 A DNS rebinding attack can happen if someone using your network visits a malicious website that identifies your local IP address and deduces the structure of your local network.
 The malicious website could then bind their domains to the local IP address, send requests to devices on your network, and then read any responses to those requests.
 This could allow attackers to access some of your private information, or further compromise your network security.